legendary0001/mineflayer-farmbot/readme.md

 ## Notes

-1.  currently bot dies of hunger code has to be modified to disable sprint if hunger is low and also a function to eat food or craft and eat food is feasable
+1.  currently bot dies of hunger code has to be modified to disable sprint if hunger is low and  to eat food or craft  if feasable
 2.  bot doesnt defend itself
 3.  bot doesnt do anti afk techniques if it is idle
     1 & 2 workaround - give bot effect through command block(resistance,saturation,instanthealth,etc) or set his respawn point(through bed by logging into bot or /setworldspawn cmd) near farm or splashing saturation and health potions on him (expensive)